Nuclear arms race

 Nuclear weapons delivery vehicles were a major field of competition.
 Initially strategic bombers were the only option.
 By 1960, both sides had developed intercontinental ballistic missiles and submarine-launched ballistic missiles, resulting in the nuclear triad.
-Additionally, smaller systems for tactical nuclear weapons delivery were extensively developed and deployed.
+Additionally, smaller systems for tactical nuclear weapons delivery were extensively developed and deployed, including tactical ballistic missile and cruise missiles, nuclear artillery, demolition munitions, depth bombs, and torpedoes.
 Key regions of nuclear build-up included the Eastern European Warsaw Pact, NATO members West Germany, Italy, Greece, and Turkey, and US-allied Japan, South Korea, Taiwan, and the Philippines.

 Confrontations with nuclear threats occurred during the Korean War, the First and Second Taiwan Strait Crises, the Berlin Crisis of 1961, and most significantly the Cuban Missile Crisis.
 Détente during the 1960s and 1970s limited the arms race, especially via the Non-Proliferation Treaty and Anti-Ballistic Missile Treaty.
 Tensions were renewed in the early 1980s, in the development and deployment to Europe of MRBMs, IRBMs, and supersonic strategic bombers, as well as the space-based Strategic Defense Initiative.
 Under the leadership of Mikhail Gorbachev, the USSR negotiated the Intermediate-Range Nuclear Forces Treaty and START I, until its dissolution in 1991 brought to an end the Cold War nuclear arms race.

 Russia and the US maintain the world's largest nuclear stockpiles.
 The 1993 START II, 1996 CTBT, and 2010 New START treaties further curtailed the arms race in the post-Cold War period.
 Tensions have resurged in what is sometimes called a Second Cold War.
-The US-Russian INF and New START treaties broke down in 2019 and 2023, against the backdrop of the Russia-Ukraine War, and Russia announced six "nuclear super weapons".
+The US-Russian INF and New START treaties broke down in 2019 and 2023, against the backdrop of the Russo-Ukrainian war, and Russia announced six "nuclear super weapons".
 In the Pacific, the US and China are in competition over hypersonic weapons.

 World War II

 During World War II, four nuclear weapons research programs existed.
-The industrial Manhattan Project, directed by the US military and coordinated with the UK and Canada, developed the first nuclear weapons.
+The industrial Manhattan Project, directed by the US military and coordinated with the UK (Tube alloys) and Canada, developed the first nuclear weapons.
 More limited scientific research was carried out in the Soviet atomic bomb project, German nuclear program, and Japanese nuclear program.